-Medicare Part D generally covers vaccines not available under Medicare Part B. Medicare Part D vaccines are included in the Amerigroup Formulary located online at https://providers.amerigroup.com.
+Medicare Part D generally covers vaccines not available under Medicare Part B. Medicare Part D vaccines are included in the Amerigroup Formulary located online at https://provider.amerigroup.com.
 From the Quick Tools link, select Pharmacy Tools, then Medicare Formularies.
-Providers who do not
+Providers who do not have access to a vaccine on the formulary can call the prescription into a participating pharmacy.
+If the vaccine is administered in a network pharmacy, the pharmacy will transmit the claim to the Pharmacy Benefit Manager for processing and reimbursement.

-Providers who have a supply and administer the vaccine in their office should collect the member's copay at the time of service and submit the claim for the vaccine and administration on a CMS 1500 (02-12) form to:
+Providers who have a supply and administer the vaccine in their office should collect the member's copay at the time of service and submit the claim for the vaccine and administration on a CMS 1500

+(02-12) form to: